 “How to do OKR works?”
 And “How to set up?“

-As the name implies, OKRs consist of Objectives that define the goal to be fulfilled and 5 Key Results (each Objective contains up to 5 Key Results).
+As the name implies, OKRs consist of Objectives that define the goal to be fulfilled and 5 Key Results.
 Besides, each OKR also includes Initiatives that need to be taken to progress on Key Results.